 - 1/4 teaspoon turmeric [See Note 1]

-Grill the steak: Pat the meat dry with paper towels.
+- Grill the steak: Pat the meat dry with paper towels.
 Lightly brush with olive oil and season with salt and pepper and/or Prairie Dust.
-Place the steaks on indirect heat (the unlit side of the grill); cover and cook, turning halfway through, until an instant-read thermometer inserted into the center registers 110 degrees F, about 15-minutes.
+Place the steaks on indirect heat (the unlit side of the grill); cover and cook, turning halfway through until a digital kitchen thermometer (affiliate link) inserted into the center registers 110 degrees F, about 15-minutes.
 Transfer to direct heat and cook, turning, until the steaks are charred and the thermometer registers 125 degrees F to 130 degrees F for medium-rare doneness, 4 to 6 more minutes.
 Transfer to a cutting board and let rest 10 minutes.

-- For the Prarie Dust Steak Seasoning, if you do not have turmeric already on the shelf simply omit it.
+- For the Prairie Dust Steak Seasoning, if you do not have turmeric already on the shelf simply omit it.

-- Again, for the Prarie Dust Steak Seasoning, if you do not have ground corriander already on the shelf substitute with ground cumin if you have it.
+- Again, for the Prairie Dust Steak Seasoning, if you do not have ground coriander already on the shelf substitute with ground cumin if you have it.

 - To serve like a steakhouse, brush the top of the steak with a little bit of melted butter before serving.